Crude Edges Down Ahead of U.S., OPEC Production Reports

 Continue Reading Below

-Brent crude, the global oil benchmark, fell 0.3% to $68.94 a barrel on London's ICE Futures exchange.
-On the New York Mercantile Exchange, West Texas Intermediate futures were trading down 0.3% at $63.49 a barrel.
+Light, sweet crude for February delivery lost 10 cents, or 0.2%, to $63.63 a barrel on the New York Mercantile Exchange.
+Brent, the global benchmark, recently traded flat, at $69.15 a barrel.

-Oil prices have risen by over 3% this year, near highs last seen in 2014, on the back of geopolitical turmoil in key producing regions and efforts by the Organization of the Petroleum Exporting Countries and some producers outside the cartel to reduce output.
+Oil prices have risen to highs last seen in 2014, on the back of geopolitical turmoil in key producing regions and efforts by the Organization of the Petroleum Exporting Countries and some producers outside the cartel to reduce output.
 The global supply glut has weighed on prices for over three years.

-OPEC and its allies including Russia agreed in November to further extend the production cuts negotiated a year ago for up to the end of 2018, with a review period in late June.
+OPEC and its allies including Russia agreed in November to further extend the production cuts negotiated in 2016 for up to the end of 2018, with a review period in late June.
 The deal had been set to expire in March.

-Analysts warn that Brent may have trouble breaking through $70 a barrel as investors who are betting on even higher prices clash with producers bracing for lower prices.
+Analysts warn that Brent may have trouble sustaining a move above $70 a barrel as investors who are betting on even higher prices clash with producers bracing for lower prices.

 "You still have some speculators that are aiming for prices going higher but you will also find the resistance from some producers that are hedging," said Olivier Jakob, managing director of Petromatrix, an oil research firm in Switzerland.